GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 python tot_arc_solver.py
 ```

 ## What is the logical coherence?
-**Logical coherence is the ability to understand a given logic and apply it consistently across different
+**Logical coherence is the ability to understand a given logic and to apply it consistently across different
+contexts.**
-contexts.** This concept is crucial in human cognitive processes as it facilitates the construction of
-sentence structures based on consistent logic, which is essential for solving various tasks.
-Such
+This concept is crucial in human cognitive processes as it facilitates the construction of sentence structures based on consistent logic, which is essential for solving various tasks.
-an ability is particularly relevant to the rule inference required in ARC tasks, where the challenge
-is to identify common logical patterns among given examples and use them to deduce the most
-logically coherent answer.
+Such an ability is particularly relevant to the rule inference required in ARC tasks, where the challenge is to identify common logical patterns among given examples and use them to deduce the most logically coherent answer.

 ## How to experiment to evaluate the logical coherence of LLM?
 To evaluate the logical coherence of LLM with ARC tasks, We used various prompt techniques such as CoT, LtM, and ToT.